plausible/docs/docs/proxy/guides/caddy.md

+---
-# Proxying Plausible through Caddy
+title: Proxying Plausible through Caddy
+---

 If you're already running Caddy as your main web server or reverse proxy, you can also configure it to proxy your analytics.
 Start by adjusting your